-The "Extra Help" program helps people with limited resources pay for their drugs.
-For more information, see Chapter 5, Section 7.
+The "Extra Help" program helps people with limited resources pay for their Part D drugs.
+For more information, see the "Information about programs to help people pay for their Part D prescription drugs" portion of the "Important phone numbers and resources" section of this booklet.

-Are you currently getting help to pay for your drugs?
+Are you currently getting help to pay for your Part D drugs?

-If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage may not apply to you.
-We have included a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (LIS Rider), that tells you about your drug coverage.
+If you are in a program that helps pay for your Part D drugs, some information in this Evidence of Coverage may not apply to you.
+We send you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (LIS Rider) that tells you about your Part D drug coverage.
 If you don't have this insert, please call Member Services and ask for the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (LIS Rider).
-Phone numbers for Member Services are on the back cover.
+Phone numbers for Member Services are on the back cover of this booklet.

-Section 1.1 Use this chapter together with other materials that explain your drug coverage
+Use this section together with other materials that explain your drug coverage

-This chapter focuses on what you pay for your Part D prescription drugs.
-To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
-As explained in Chapter 5, some drugs are covered under Original Medicare or are excluded by law.
+This section focuses on what you pay for your prescription drugs.
+To keep things simple, we use "drug" in this section to mean a prescription drug.
+As explained in the "Using the plan's coverage for your prescription drugs" section of this Evidence of Coverage, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.

-To understand the payment information we give you in this chapter, you need to know the basics of what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
+To understand the payment information we give you in this section, you need to know the basics of what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
 Here are materials that explain these basics:

 - The plan's List of Covered Drugs (Formulary).
-To keep things simple, we call this the "Drug List." - This Drug List tells which drugs are covered for you. - It also tells which of the diffrent "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - If you need a copy of the Drug List, call Member Services (phone numbers are on the cover of this booklet).
+To keep things simple, we call this the "Drug List." - o This Drug List tells which drugs are covered for you. - o It also tells which of the different "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug.

+- o If you need a copy of the Drug List, call Member Services (phone numbers are on the back cover of this booklet).
 You can also find the Drug List on our website at www.healthnet.com/uc.
-The Drug List on the website is always the most current. - Chapter 8 of this booklet.
-Chapter 8 gives the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
-Chapter 8 also tells which types of prescription drugs are not covered by our plan. - The plan's Pharmacy Directory.
-In most situations you must use a network pharmacy to get your covered drugs (see Chapter 8 for the details).
-The Pharmacy Directory has a list of pharmacies in the plan's network and it tells how you can use the plan's mail-order

-2011 Evidence of Coverage for Health Net Seniority Plus (Employer HMO) 123 service to get certain types of drugs.
-It also explains how you can get a long-term supply of a drug (such as filling a prescription for a three month's supply).
+The Drug List on the website is always the most current. - The "Using the plan's coverage for your prescription drugs" section of this Evidence of Coverage.
+This section gives the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
+This section also tells which types of prescription drugs are not covered by our plan. - The plan's Pharmacy Directory.
+In most situations you must use a network pharmacy to get your covered drugs (see the "Using the plan's coverage for your prescription drugs" section of this Evidence of Coverage for the details).
+The Pharmacy Directory has a list of pharmacies in the plan's network.
+It also explains how you can get a long-term supply of a drug (such as filling a prescription for a three-month's supply).

-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug
+What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

-Section 2.1 What are the different drug payment stages?
+What are the drug payment stages for our members?